I've found an animal...what do I do?

 PSSWF can only accept bears that first come through Colorado Parks and Wildlife or another agency.
 If you feel that a bear needs help, feel free to call us for advice!
 You may find some of this information useful when determining whether or not the bear needs rescue:

 Black bear cubs are born in late January while their mother is in hibernation.
-Though they usually stay with their mothers for a year and a half, when a healthy cub is six months old, it is technically able to survive on its own without a mother.
-However, if the cub is small and thin or injured, it may need rescue.
+Though they usually stay with their mothers for a year and a half, when a healthy cub is six months old (i.e. after July), it is technically able to survive on its own without a mother.
+However, if the cub is injured or abnormally small and thin, it may need rescue.

 Most bears start to hibernate at the end of October.
 If a bear or cub weighs less than 50 pounds at this time, its chances of surviving hibernation are low and it may need rescue.

 PSSWF is unable to accept lions unless they come through Colorado Parks and Wildlife or another agency first.
 If you feel that a lion needs help, feel free to call us for advice!
 You may find some of this information useful when determining whether or not the lion needs rescue: